-Second, there aren’t any well established sources of disease apart from a few specific monsters often marked with “diseased”, and a single 5th level spell called Contagion, but nothing else.
-And a 5th level spell… Yeah it’s good against enemies without magic, but it doesn’t even spread.
+Second, there aren’t any well-established sources of disease apart from a few specific monsters often marked with “diseased” and a single 5th level spell called Contagion, but nothing else.
+And a 5th level spell… Yeah, it’s good against enemies without magic, but it doesn’t even spread.
 It’s just a single target made ill.
-Oh yeah, I forgot to mention that getting this 5th level healed should only cost a few gold gold if you can find a decent healer.
+Oh yeah, I forgot to mention that getting this 5th level healed should only cost a few gold if you can find a decent healer.
 I went through an entire campaign, and disease never really even came up.
 I’m not sure there was even a single saving throw that was made for it.

 Third, there also aren’t many official diseases.
-This isn’t as much of an issue as the others, but even traps have more than 3 examples (outside of Contagion), and they even have helpful little tips on how harmful a trap should be, what can trigger it, and what it can do.
-Diseases really get the short end of the stick don’t they?
+This isn’t as much of an issue as the others, but even traps have more than three examples (outside of Contagion), and they even have helpful little tips on how harmful a trap should be, what can trigger it, and what it can do.
+Diseases get the short end of the stick, don’t they?